 (10) Instead of crossing the burn go straight ahead and follow the path with the burn on your left.
 This is a good path and leads to another bridge and then past some boulders; the first on the left (actually two boulders touching and known as the 'Kissing frog Stones') and the second on the right (The Devil's Lap Stone), and then a third larger boulder on the right supported by two concrete pillars.
 After this, the dene becomes steeper with loose outcrops of magnesian limestone on either side.
 There are various paths on the right leading uphill and into Peterlee, ignore these until you arrive at a point where the track turns left towards a bridge and a good stoned track on the right heads uphill.

 (11) Ignore the good tracks and go straight ahead on a footpath, there is a signpost warning that this path might be impossible.
 It will only be impossible if there is a lot of water in the burn, usually after heavy or prolonged rain.
-(I have added an alternative at the end of the path is impossible).
-Go along the path an into a very quiet part of the dene, at a bend, you will come across the remains of a footbridge which once spanned the burn.
-It collapsed a number of years ago, usually, it is possible to cross on a dry rock as the water runs beneath the limestone but after heavy or prolonged rain there may be enough water to make you turn back.
+(I have added an alternative at the end if this is the case and the path is impossible).
+Go along the path and into a very quiet part of the dene, at a bend, you will come across the remains of a footbridge which once spanned the burn.
+It collapsed a number of years ago; usually, it is possible to cross on dry rock as the water runs beneath the limestone but after heavy or prolonged rain there may be enough water to make you turn back.
 Presuming that you have been able to cross the path climbs and there is one steep section just after the bridge where you will need to take care.
 After this, the path contours along the steep-sided gorge and beneath a few outcrops before crossing the stream at another bridge.

-(12) Ignore the path into the Gunner's Pool and instead go over the bridge and up to a steep path passing beneath the boughs of an ancient Yew tree before coming out on the top path.
-This is a good path and leads onward but take care as the drop on the left is very steep, the trees and vegetation hide the danger but in winter and spring when the leaves have died back it is possible to see the remains of the steep cliffs above the Gunner's pool and the pale rock scars left by the collapse.
+(12) Ignore the faint path on the left into the Gunner's Pool and instead go over the bridge and up to a steep path passing beneath the boughs of an ancient Yew tree before coming out on the top path.
+This is a good path and leads onward but take care as the drop on the left is very steep, the trees and vegetation hide the danger but in winter and spring when the leaves have died back it is possible to see the remains of the steep cliffs above the Gunner's pool and the pale rock scars left by a significant rock fall.
 The path is joined by another from the right before turning left towards a red suspension bridge.

 (14) Cross the bridge and turn left to cross another bridge then head uphill.
+Where it forks, take the right hand path.
 The woodland is different here, the trees are less mixed and there are more pine trees.
 In autumn these give a wonderful display as their needles turn orange and drop to the floor.
 The path climbs steadily uphill and then contours, dropping to cross a stream before contouring with the golf club grounds on the left.
 It will lead you to a gate and junction with the old road from Castle Eden which pre-dates the A19 .

-(15) Turn left and follow the old road, now a footpath, back towards Castle Eden it exists at a gate and goes past the bus turning circle and then along the path with the Golf Clubhouse on the left.
-Continue past a terrace of stone houses on the left, which started their life as a textile factory, and then right past the war memorial and down to the Castle Eden Inn and your car.
+(15) Turn left and follow the old road, now a footpath, back towards Castle Eden.
+It exists at a gate and goes past the bus turning circle and then along the path with the Golf Clubhouse on the left.
+Continue past a terrace of stone houses on the left, which started their life as a textile factory, and then right past the war memorial, across the road junction and down to the Castle Eden Inn and your car.

 D/A : mi 0 - alt.
 381ft - Castle Eden Inn